-Karen L. Manos is a partner resident in Gibson Dunn’s Washington D.C. office and Co-Chair of the firm’s Government Contracts Practice Group.
+Karen L. Manos is a partner resident in Gibson Dunn’s Washington D.C. office and Chair of the firm’s Government Contracts Practice Group.
 Ms. Manos graduated in the top two percent of her class at the U.S. Air Force Academy (B.S., distinguished graduate, 1981), and graduated first in her class from the Duke University School of Law (J.D., with highest honors, 1986), where she was a Note Editor for the Duke Law Journal.
-Ms. Manos has more than twenty-five years experience on a broad range of government contracts issues, including civil and criminal fraud investigations and litigation, complex claims preparation and litigation, bid protests, qui tam suits under the False Claims Act, defective pricing, cost allowability, the Cost Accounting Standards, and corporate compliance programs.
+Ms. Manos has nearly thirty years’ experience on a broad range of government contracts issues, including civil and criminal fraud investigations and litigation, complex claims preparation and litigation, bid protests, qui tam suits under the False Claims Act, defective pricing, cost allowability, the Cost Accounting Standards, and corporate compliance programs.

 Ms. Manos enjoys a nationwide reputation for her expertise in government contract costs and pricing.
 Each year since 2006, Ms. Manos has been selected as one of the leading Government Contracts lawyers in the nation by Chambers USA America's Leading Business Lawyers, and one of only three lawyers “spotlighted” in the category, Government Contracts: Cost Disputes.
-Chambers reported that: “She is regarded by commentators as ‘an absolutely top-class costs lawyer.’
-She is highlighted as ‘the expert’s expert, with great knowledge and a great attitude.’”
+Chambers reported that: “Karen Manos is considered one of the top government contracting lawyers in the country, particularly in the area of cost disputes.
+Clients say: "She is very knowledgeable in terms of US government cost accounting.
+We can’t find anybody who knows this stuff better than she does.
+She is extremely responsive, and quick to grasp issues and provide ideas.”
 One peer remarked, "She is one of the most brilliant cost accounting lawyers I've met, and a great theoretician.
 She is a perfectionist, and she's very, very good at a very, very difficult area."
 In 2004, Legal Times named Ms. Manos one of the top 12 government contracts lawyers in the Washington, DC area.
 In 2009, she was nominated by her peers as one of the world's leading practitioners in the field of public procurement and listed in The International Who's Who of Public Procurement Lawyers.
 In 2010, Ms. Manos was selected as one of 10 Washington, DC Super Lawyers in government contracts, and in 2011, Washingtonian Magazine named her a “Star of the Bar” for Government Contracts.
 She was named one of the top five “MVPs” in government contracts law for 2012, awarded by Law360 to “attorneys whose achievements in major litigation or transactions have set a new standard for accomplishment in corporate law.”

 Ms. Manos is the author of two books: the three-volume Government Contract Costs & Pricing (Thomson-West 2d ed.
 2009), which is widely regarded as the definitive text in the area; and Government Contract Costs & Pricing Handbook (Thomson-West 2012).
 In addition, Ms. Manos has authored almost fifty articles on government contract law.
 Her publications have appeared in the ABA Public Contract Law Journal, the Catholic University Law Review, Federal Contracts Report, The Government Contractor, the Cost Pricing & Accounting Report, the Nash & Cibinic Report, the Government Contract Audit Report, the Iraq Reconstruction Report, and Purchasing Today.
 She has also been quoted in the Wall Street Journal and Washington Business Journal, among other publications.